 eBay returns procedure can take a while to figure out.
 Their sellers' guide to returns clocks in at a whopping 3,500+ words and then links all over the place to thousands of words of explanations, and updates in 2018 have changed a lot.
 We’re here to give you a quick overview of how everything works so you can spend more time selling and less reading about policy.

 When Customers Can Initiate eBay Returns

 A customer can request a return if:

-- The item you deliver to the buyer doesn’t match the description
+- The item that reaches the buyer doesn’t match your description

 It’s really that simple.

 If you decide to accept returns, then eBay gives you the ability to customize your return policy extensively.
 You can decide how long the buyer has to request a refund, whether the refund will be full or partial, and whether you’ll charge the buyer for shipping and/or restocking.